Top 10 Financial Logos: Unveiling the Icons of Money

 The Story Behind The Mastercard Logo

 Created in 1966, the Mastercard logo has been around for a while.
 It’s like that faithful friend who never leaves your side, no matter how broke you are.
-In 2016, it underwent its most recent redesign, which removed all text so that only those circles were left to speak for themselves.
+In 2016, it underwent its most recent redesign, removing all text so that only the circles remained to speak for themselves.

 Shapes Have Power